Run test on Localhost

 Run from code

-is not a requirement.
+Using CURL is not a requirement.
 You can just integrate the interaction with the PMetrium Native server into your functional tests framework.
 Let's look at the example of such functional autotest for native application on C# (programming language here does not matter):

 using System;